Climate Change Communication, Misinformation, Propaganda, Research-to-Practice

 Margaret Orr is from Swarthmore, PA.
-Her lifelong passions of reading, words, writing, and science led her to her current post as a PhD student in the GMU Department of Communication, where she focuses on climate change communication and is involved with the George Mason Center for Climate Change Communication (4C).
-Currently, Margaret teaches COMM101 in the department.
-She has also taught the Intro to Physical Geography Lab at the University of Georgia, and served as an assistant in Geographic Data Analysis (Python) during her senior year at the University of Delaware.
+Her lifelong passions of reading, words, writing, and science led her to her current post as a third-year doctoral student in the GMU Department of Communication, where she focuses on climate change communication and is involved with the George Mason Center for Climate Change Communication (4C).
+Her research interests include climate change misinformation, inoculation theory, and working with broadcast meteorologists on debunking misinformation about climate change.

 Orr, M.; Stewart, A.; Grundstein, A. Investigating Connections between Need for Cognitive Closure and Climate Change Concern in College Students.
 Int.
 J. Environ.
 Res.
 Public Health 2020, 17, 5619.